-French is the official language of France.
-It is also the official language in 29 other countries that belong to la francophonie, a group of French-speaking nations.
-Countries or people that speak French are called Francophones.
-Regions of other countries such as parts of Canada and United States, Switzerland, Belgium, Monaco, and some parts of Africa and Asia too have significant numbers of French speakers.
-Basically, the countries where French had colonised at some point of time still have French as an important part of their lives.
-Strangely, it was spoken more widely in Germany and Holland than in France till the 19th century.
+France's official language is French, which is also the official language of the Francophonie, a group of 29 French-speaking countries.
+People or countries that speak French are known as Francophones.
+Other countries' regions have significant French-speaking communities, including parts of Canada and the United States, Switzerland, Belgium, Monaco, and parts of Africa and Asia.
+It is also a significant part of the history of countries that were colonized by the French at some point in the past.
+Surprisingly, it was more widely spoken in Germany and Holland than in France until the 19th century.

-There are more than 220 million speakers of the language all over the world.
-It is among the top five languages spoken in Europe.
+About 220 million people speak the language around the world.
+It is one of the top five languages spoken in Europe.
 It has been the language of science, commerce, diplomacy, and literature for hundreds of years.
-It is also one of the official languages of many world organisations such as United Nations, International Olympic Committee, World Trade Organization, NATO, and the European Union.
+It is the official language of many foreign bodies, including the United Nations, the International Olympic Committee, the World Trade Organization, NATO, and the European Union.